 | 2033 | $2.51B | Forecast |

-The convergence of edge-AI processing with self-powered nanogenerators further creates demand for multifunctional smart skins capable of simultaneous sensing, actuation, and energy harvesting.
+The integration of edge-AI processing capabilities with self-powered nanogenerators is generating market demand for multifunctional smart skins capable of concurrent sensing, actuation, and energy harvesting functionalities.

 Sparkler Ceramics Noliac A/S Piezomechanik Dr. Lutz Pickelmann GmbH Mad City Labs, Inc. PI Ceramic GMBH APC International, Ltd. Harris Corporation CTS Corporation Peizosystem Jena GmbH CeramTec.
 The competitive environment is characterized by medium market concentration, with established piezoelectric specialists competing alongside emerging nanomaterial-focused entrants.
 PI Ceramic GmbH advanced its precision positioning portfolio in January 2026 with the launch of the 6D NanoCube system, which achieves nanometer-level accuracy for photonics applications and integrates machine-learning-based optical coupling search.